Respiratory Syncytial Virus (RSV)

 What Is the Treatment for RSV?

 Most RSV infections will go away on their own in about seven to 10 days.
 RSV is caused by a virus, so antibiotics will not help.
 Talk with your doctor about taking over-the-counter medicines to help with symptoms, like pain relievers or cough and cold medicine.
-Ask about nasal suction and lubrication which may help ease congestion.
+Ask about nasal suction and lubrication – such as a saline spray, mist, or drops – which may help ease congestion.
 Drink plenty of fluids and rest.
 Limit your time around other people to prevent spreading RSV.

 How Can I Protect Myself and Others From RSV?

-There are steps to protect yourself and others from RSV:
+Here are other steps to help protect yourself and others from RSV: